khulnasoft/latest-changes-action/README.md

 ## Protected Branches

-If you have a protected branch (for example `main` or `master`), this action wouldn't be able to write and push the updated Latest Changes Actionto it.
+If you have a protected branch (for example `main` or `master`), this action wouldn't be able to write and push the updated Latest Changes Action to it.

 But it's easy to fix if you are an admin in the repo and can push directly to the protected branch.